openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/10_installing_the_extension/installing_the_extensions.md

 We install Z-Wave binding _before_ HABmin as HABmin relies on the first one.

 Installing this binding is quite straightforward.
-It is to be done through the Paper UI of OpenHab.
+It is to be done through the Paper UI of openHAB.

-* Open your browser web at `http://localhost:8011`, you should see the following screen :
+* Open your browser web at `http://localhost:8011`, you should see the following screen:

 ![OpenHab 2 Welcome screen](images/Accueil_Openhab.png)

-* Click on __Paper UI__ tile, you should see the following screen :
+* Click on __Paper UI__ tile, you should see the following screen:

 ![](images/paper_ui_welcome.png)